Inés Alarcón: Life

 In August 2024 she won a pyrrhic victory in the courts when the judge decided that impeachments could progress in the National Assembly against three former ministers of Guillermo Lasso:Pablo Arosemena, Andrea Montalvo and Sebastián Corral.
 However the secretary of the assembly, Alejandro Muñoz, announced that the assembly would not only not comply but it would consider taking action against the erroneous judge and Alarcón.

 In September 2024 she was at threat of being suspended from the assembly.
 Political rival Paola Cabezas alleged that Alarcón had brought the assembly into disrepute.
 Cabezas said that Alarcon had referred to the impeachment of Attorney-General Diana Salazar as a "narco-trial".
 In reply, Alarcón proposed that this was just an attempt by Cabezas to avoid other issues that involved former leaders from her party.
 The accusation would be judged by the Assembly's Legislative Administration Council.

 In March 2025 she chaired the Assembly's Security Commission who began an investigation into the "Liga Azul" (Blue League) for alleged sedition.
 She was chosen in 2025 to lead the National Assembly's Commission on Sovereignty, Integration and Comprehensive Security.
-Other members included Jhajaira Estefania Urresta Guzman, Jahiren Elizabeth Noriega Donoso, Mariana Yumbay, Camila Anahi Cueva Toro and Gema Karolina Dueñas Palma.
+Other members included Jhajaira Urresta, Jahiren Noriega, Mariana Yumbay, Camila Cueva and Karolina Dueñas.
 They will serve until 2027.
 In August she was elected to be the President of the Inter parliamentary group between Ecuador and the European Union and the other members included Analisse Josebeth Jaramillo Rodriguez, Diana Patricia Blacio Carrion, Cecilia Baltazar with Maria del Cisne Molina Coro as secretary.